Chinese hackers spied on Europeans before G20 meeting - researcher

 The September 5-6 G20 summit was dominated by discussion of the Syrian crisis, with some European leaders putting pressure on U.S. President Barack Obama to hold off on taking military action against Syrian President Bashar al-Assad.

-Villeneuve said he was confident that the hackers were from China based on a variety of technical evidence, including the language used on their control server, and the machines that they used to test their malicious code.
+Villeneuve said he is confident that the hackers are from China based on a variety of technical evidence, including the language used on their control server, and the machines that they used to test their malicious code.

 Villeneuve said he did not have any evidence, however, that linked the hackers to the Chinese government.